 His father did not appear at all convinced, simply more concerned.
-"Are you certain this is what has been bothering you?"
+"Are you certain that is all?"

-Looking at Don, Splinter sighed and nodded.
+Sighing, Splinter nodded.
 "Very well then, Donatello.
 Please rest well and overcome this presence of frustration.
 I shall see you in the morning."

 "Thank you, Master," Don cited before bowing obligingly.
 "Good night."

 As Don made his way toward the stairs, the old master moved to the lit candle.